 ADJUSTMENT OF CHARGES FOR DROPPING A COURSE

-For an Adult and Online student who drops a course, the course’s tuition will be reduced in accordance with the following schedule:
+For both Traditional and Adult and Online Learners who formally withdraws from the University, the semester’s tuition will be refunded in accordance with the following schedule:

 RESEARCH ASSIGNMENTS AND LIBRARY RESOURCES